mzhanglab/mzhanglab.github.io/_pages/openings.md

 - Strong skills in algorithm design, mathematical modeling, and programming (e.g., Python or R).
 - (Preferred but not required) Experience in analyzing genetics and genomics data, such as GWAS and scRNA-seq

 **Apply:** please contact Dr. Martin Zhang via email with the title "Applying for a research intern position in Martin Zhang's Lab" and include your CV, a short introduction, and your research interests.
 This position is usually unfunded.
+CMU Master's students can register for research credits.
+CMU Master's students, if not choosing to register for research credits, may occasionally be offered a paid position; the position comes with an hourly wage, is offered only sparingly and in a case-by-case fashion, and requires the student to be highly experienced.

 </div>
 </div>